Last modified on sept 1, 2011.

 The overlap between two binary segmentation volumes (e.g. left upper lobe in reference standard and result) is defined as the volume of their intersection divided by the volume of their union.
 Since exactly drawing the lung and lobar borders manually is sometimes difficult and subjective (e.g. in case of abnormalities at the lung border or incomplete fissures), a slack border is defined as all voxels within 2mm of a manually drawn border in the reference standard.
 Voxels in this slack border are not taken into account during evaluation.
 The size of the slack border was determined based on inter-observer agreement for manually contouring the lobar borders in the 55 cases.
 The mean distance between the borders drawn by two human observers was 1.50mm, with a standard deviation of 1.28mm.
 The median distance was 1.08mm.

 For the workshop, the results will be reported in terms of mean, standard deviation, minimum, first quartile, median, third quartile, and maximum overlap over the 55 scans for each object separately.
 The overall score for a lung or lobe segmentation is simply the mean of the means.
-Participants will receive two result tables, one with results for segmentation of the lungs and one for segmentation of the lobes.
-In case only lung segmentations were submitted only one table will be generated.
-An example table for lung segmentation results is shown below.
-The LateX source for the tables will be provided.

 Evaluation results format